-Where the waves of waters splash violently against the rocks, and the temple offers views over several uninhabited Greek islands, what could be a better location for a temple dedicated to the Greek god of the sea?
+From the Temple grounds, you have unparalleled views across the water to several uninhabited Greek islands.
+What could be a better location for a temple dedicated to the Greek God of the sea?

 Sounion in Greek Mythology

-It is from here where it is said that King Aegeus of Athens leaped to his death in the sea after believing that his son Theseus had passed away.
+It is from here where it is said that King Aegeus of Athens leaped to his death in the sea.
+This was due to an unfortunate turn of events leading him to believe that his son Theseus had passed away.
 From his passing, the waters obtained their name of the Aegean sea.

 Getting to Sounion from Athens

 You have a couple of options for visiting the Temple of Poseidon and getting from Athens to Sounion.
 Renting a car in Greece gives you a lot more freedom and flexibility.
 However, there are also several ways in which you can make the trip by public transport.

 The easiest and cheapest way to reach Sounion from Athens is by taking the KTEL bus.
 This departs from the KTEL Attica Buses Station at Pedion Areos in Athens.

 The journey takes approximately 2 hours and the ticket costs 7€ each way.
 It should be noted that the last bus from Sounion to Athens departs at 18h00.